2018–19 Danish Superliga: European play-offs

 The winning team from the 4-team knock-out tournament will advance to a Europa League play-off match.
 In the final, the team with the most points from the relegation round group stage will host the second leg.

 If the 2018–19 Danish Cup winner, found on 17 May in the final, is involved in the play-offs, they will be withdrawn, as they will enter the Europa League third qualifying round directly.

 European play-off match

 Relegation play-offs

 The relegation play-offs were streamlined slightly compared to the previous system, essentially doing away with the former first round.

-The winner of match 1 will finish 11th and stay in the Superliga, while the losers of match 2 will finish 14th and be relegated directly.
+The winner of match 1 finished 11th and stayed in the Superliga, while the losers of match 2 finished 14th and were relegated directly.